voxel51/platform-sdk/README.md

 ### Deployment via web console

-You can also publish new analytics via the web-based [Platform Console](https://console.voxel51.com).
+You can also publish new analytics via the Platform's [Web Console](https://console.voxel51.com).
 To do so, simply login to your platform account, navigate to the `Analytics` page, and click `Upload`.